Frequently Asked Questions

 You will be sent a letter to advise you of the outcome of your application.
 If your application has been successful, you will also be sent an acquittal form which you will need to return prior to payment being made.

 If your application has not been successful, this is not a reflection on you personally.
-The Board only has a limited amount of funds and has to make difficult decisions about how to spend them.
+The Board only has a limited amount of funds and has to make difficult decisions about how to allocate it.
 You may have applied for something that is not within the current guidelines, you may have already received a number of grants or you may have applied for something that is already available through the state or federal government, the local community or another service provider for no cost.

 It can take some time to process grant applications.
 Please take this into account when applying for funds.
 If you require funds urgently, you may need to find an alternative source of funding.